A directory of companies who support the DOSED films. If you’d like to be a sponsor on this page or on our newsletter, email us here.

 When using psychedelics it’s strongly recommended you set up a container of safety which includes: mindset, setting, and dose.

-1. Mindset is about setting intentions - write down 3 to 10 questions or intentions you want a deeper understanding of.
-Don't have any expectations because people find they get exactly what they need out of their journey when they set intentions without expectations, and let the medicine work deeply.
+1. Mindset is about setting intentions – write down 3 to 10 questions or intentions you want a deeper understanding of.
+Don’t have any expectations because people find they get exactly what they need out of their journey when they set intentions without expectations.

-2. Setting is physically where you are - make sure you'll be comfortable and without interruption.
-The people who'll hold space for you is an important part of your setting.
-Ideally they'll be people with an understanding of the medicine, and it's often nice to have both male and female energy.
-They're there to keep you safe, take notes if needed, get you water, help you to the washroom, ensure your sleep mask stays on, get you an extra blanket or pillow, and hold your hand if things get challenging.
+2. Setting is physically where you are – make sure you’ll be comfortable and without interruption.
+The people who’ll hold space for you is an important part of your setting.
+Ideally they’ll be people with an understanding of the medicine, and it’s often nice to have both male and female energy.
+They’re there to keep you safe, take notes if needed, get you water or help you to the washroom, ensure your sleep mask stays on, and hold your hand if things get challenging.

-3. The dose is how much you take - 5 grams is the standard "heroic journey" coined by Terence McKenna.
-Although he suggested 5 grams of dried cubensis alone in dark silence - as more people turn to psychedelics as an alternative medicine safety is of utmost importance.
-So, we're not doing it alone, we're using playlists to help guide, and it's important to know that psychedelics aren't for everyone.
-Please do lots of independent research into possible risks and downsides, how to mitigate these, and when to avoid large doses all together.
-Mushrooms are statistically the safest drug of all and most experts agree around 5 grams is a good amount for a transformative experience.
+3. The dose is how much you take – 5 grams is the standard “heroic journey” coined by Terence McKenna.
+Although he suggested doing “5 grams of dried cubensis alone in dark silence” – as more people turn to psychedelics as an alternative medicine, safety is of the utmost importance.
+We’re not doing it alone, we’re using playlists to help guide, and it’s important to know that psychedelics aren’t for everyone.
+Mushrooms are statistically one of the safest drugs and most experts agree around 5 grams is a good amount for a transformative experience, but please do lots of independent research into possible risks and downsides, how to mitigate these, and when to avoid large doses altogether.